j-jwolf/fox-package-manager/README.md

 This will create a new package with whatever you name it.
 You can pass additional, optional arguments after the package name.
 The manager will assume that these are required packages and will treat them as such:
 ```
-%fox% new your_package_name pillow igraph keyboard
+%fox% new your_package_name your dependencies go here
 ```

 Running this will create a package that starts with 3 dependencies.
 These can be changed later.